 Following the reveal of the North American League earlier this month, Ubisoft has outlined format details for the European League starting on 22nd June.

 Prior to this year’s Six Invitational, it was announced Rainbow Six Siege esports was to undergo a revamp after the Pro League XI to a new regionalised format split across four regions - North America, Europe, Latin America and Asia Pacific.

 While there’s many similarities with the NA League, we now have the full details on how the European League is structured.
 So here’s a breakdown of the new format.

 How will the Rainbow Six Siege European League work?

 The European League is the highest level of competitive Rainbow Six Siege in Europe.
 The league will run in parallel with other regions across North America, Latin America and Asia Pacific.

 The European League is split into three stages, with each consisting of 9 playdays in a single round robin system where all teams play each other once.
 A win is rewarded with 3 points, a draw 1 point, while you’ll get no points for a loss.

-Once a stage ends, the top four teams will qualify for the Six Major, where they’ll face off against the top teams from other regions.
+Once a stage ends, the top four teams will qualify for a "mini" Six Major, where they’ll face off against one another for Invitational points.
 The final standings in the European League after each stage will also contribute to the Global Standings in accordance with their placements, which includes those in 5-8th places who fail to qualify for the Six Major.